 In the Pinky and the Brain episode "My Feldmans My Friends", Pinky and Brain disguise themselves as a married couple to fool the neighbour, who falls for Pinky as Mrs. Feldman.

-Some people are primarily attracted to transgendered individuals, an orientation known as transromanticism.
+Some people are primarily attracted to transgender individuals, an orientation known as transromanticism.
 Example: one couple thought, at first, that they were both lesbians.
 After a while, one of them realized he was a trans man, and his partner realized she was specifically attracted to trans men.

 People are often surprised to find out that Pikmin Link, the internet's most famous Link cosplayer, is actually female — almost always just after asking where they can find more pictures of "that really hot guy dressed as Link."